A Night to Remember (Kraft Television Theatre): Reception

 The production received positive reviews from critics.

 In The New York Times, Jack Gould called it "technically brilliant", "a triumph", and "an extraordinary demonstration of staging technique that imparted a magnificent sense of physical dimension to the home screen."
 In addition to the "sheer magnitude and complexity" of the production, Gould also praised the "emotional tension and terrifying suspense" that were well sustained through the broadcast.

 In The Boston Globe, Mary Cremmen called it "bitterly graphic" with an impact that "made a viewer wide-eyed with fear."
-She praised the production's pacing and its restraint in relying on suspense rather than the "screams and gushing water and crashing chandeliers" that characterized prior dramatizations of the Titanics sinking.
+She praised the production's pacing and its restraint in relying on suspense rather than the "screams and gushing water and crashing chandeliers" that characterized prior dramatizations of the Titanic's sinking.

 Syndicated television critic John Crosby called it a "splendid" production and "an undertaking of great courage".
 He praised the sets depicting the ship's complicated innards as "done so well that we suddenly were practically on the ship".
 As a fan of live television, Crosby called it "a particularly happy event" in demonstrating the medium's capabilities.

 In the New York Daily News, Ben Gross called it "a moving drama of courage and cowardice", "a TV show to remember", and one of the rare occasions when television departed from the road of mediocrity and proved that "TV occasionally can rise to great heights".
 He admired the "dignity and restraint" exercised in telling the tragic story "without indulging in the slightest sensationalism".
 He also praised the "air of authenticity" in the 31 sets, creating the illusion of being aboard the ship.
 He found the documentary, factual approach enhanced the "almost unbearable emotional impact".

 The original airing earned a 28.9 Trendex rating, and the repeat airing earned an 18.9 Trendex rating.